winnpixie/guardian-aottg/CONFIG.md

 - NapeMeat - Set whether slices of nape meat spawn on titan kills.

 ## Miscellaneous
+- RestrainCursor - Toggles whether the mouse cursor can leave the window or not.
 - LimitUnfocusedFPS - Toggles an FPS limiter to save system resources when you're not tabbed into the game.
 - MaxUnfocusedFPS - The maximum FPS goal for the game when you're not tabbed in (I recommend no less than **30** if you're the MasterClient)
 - PhotonAppId - Use a custom [Photon](https://photonengine.com/) Application Id for multiplayer servers.
 - PhotonUserId - Set your Photonian friend-name for user discovery services.
+- BroadcastIdentity - Toggles setting player properties that are used to identify Guardian users.

 ## Debug
+- MaxFrameQueue - Set the [Max Queued Frames](https://docs.unity3d.com/462/Documentation/ScriptReference/QualitySettings-maxQueuedFrames.html), can help boost FPS or reduce latency.
 - ShowFramerate - Toggles displaying the game's framerate in the debug menu.
 - ShowCoordinates - Toggles displaying the player's X/Y/Z in the debug menu.
 - MaxLogEntries - Change the max amount of log entries saved in history.